dieghernan/dieghernan.github.io/collections/_posts/2023-12-16-bertin_dots.md

 The GHSL information contains the estimated population on each grid.
 However the file has a high resolution (more than 2 millions of cells) so for plotting purposes we are going to reduce (i.e. aggregate) the number of cells so we can have a better dot visualization.
-Once that we aggregate, we would compute the area of each new aggregated cell and compute the corresponding population density.
+Once we aggregate, we compute the area of each new aggregated cell and compute the corresponding population density.

-Instead of using the numeric range of densities, we would use categories for the final map, so we would classify the density into different groups:
+Instead of using the numeric range of densities, we use categories for the final map, so we classify the density into different groups:

 ```r
 # Reduce resolution for visualization